 The Church Commissioners hold investments whose value

-investments, including UK urban property, rural and development
+including UK urban property, rural and development land, and a

-from their assets to help sustain the nationwide ministry of the Church,
+assets to help sustain the nationwide ministry of the Church,

 without undue risk and in line with their ethical investment

 policy.
-Their long term target is a return of at least
+Their long term target is a return of at least RPI plus 5%